LLNL/axom/src/index.rst

 - Core has no dependencies, and the other modules depend on Core
 - Slic optionally depends on Lumberjack
-- Slam, Primal, Mint, Quest, and Sidre depend on Slic
+- Slam, Spin, Primal, Mint, Quest, and Sidre depend on Slic
 - Mint optionally depends on Sidre
-- Quest depends on Slam, Primal, and Mint
+- Quest depends on Slam, Spin, Primal, and Mint

 The figure below summarizes the dependencies between the modules.
 Solid links indicate hard dependencies; dashed links indicate optional dependencies.